 How do I access it?

-The RP is a Bradford Local Authority Resourced Provision (LARP) for children who have a sensory impairment.
+The Bradford secondary Local Authority Led Resourced Provision (LARP) is for children who have a sensory impairment.
 The majority of Deaf/ hearing impaired children who attend the Resourced Provision (RP) will have an Education, Health and Care Plan (EHCP).
 In the first instance, some children may attend the RP on an EHCP assessment place.
 Referral to the provision is made through the Bradford’s local authority’s Special Educational Needs and Disability (SEND) Team:

 What does it do?

 The RP follows the statutory guidance outlined in the SEND Code of Practice (2015) and works in partnership with Hanson School, families, carers and pupils to provide additional specialist teaching, support and resources for children and young people across the Bradford district, who are Deaf or hearing impaired.

 The RP ensures that the communication needs of all the children and young people are met; for those who require an auditory oral/aural approach or British Sign Language (BSL) or a mixture of both.